sohaibdaoudi/ChangingTireAssistant_CV_NLP_Project/README.md

 ### 0. Navigate to Your Project Directory

 First, open your command line interface (e.g., Command Prompt, PowerShell, Terminal, Anaconda Prompt) and navigate to the project's root folder.
-Replace `C:\path_to_project` with the actual path to your project.
+Replace `C:\path_to_folder` with the actual path to your Object Detection folder.
 ```bash
 cd C:\path_to_project
 ```